When and How to Update Your LinkedIn Profile When You Land a New Job

 List your job duties and accomplishments in bullet point format, and quantify them if you can.
 Keep your content short and digestible, and avoid long sentences.
 Start each bullet point with an action verb — words like “created”, “sourced”, “gathered”, “negotiated”, or “coordinated”.
 Also, include a sentence or two on the company and its clients — who are you working for, what do they do, and who do they serve?

-Beyond headlines and written descriptions, there are a myriad of other things you can do to make your LinkedIn profile more attractive and tailored to anyone who might stumble upon it.
+Beyond headlines and written descriptions, there are a myriad of other things you can do to make your LinkedIn profile more competetive and tailored to the recruiters who might stumble upon it.
 This may help you generate leads, find future job opportunities, or meet new people.
 Resume Worded’s LinkedIn Review can offer you pointed feedback on how to polish your profile and increase your visibility.
-Below, we offer even more suggestions to help you take your LinkedIn to the next level.

 LinkedIn gives you the option to link relevant primary sources. projects, papers, or sites to your new position.
 This is an excellent way to optimize your profile and showcase examples of work you’ve done on the job, so use it to your advantage.
 After all, showing — rather than telling — is one of the best things you can do to allow your network to really understand what you’re up to.

-Update your account only when you need to
+Update your profile only when you need to

 Related: How To Update Your LinkedIn After Graduation